pip-services/pip-services-docs/content/en/python/rpc/services/_index.md

 ### Classes

 #### [AboutOperations](about_operations)
-TODO add description
+Obtains information about running services

 #### [CommandableHttpService](commandable_http_service)
-Abstract service that receives remove calls via HTTP protocol to operations automatically generated for commands defined in [ICommandable](../../../commons/command/icommandable).
+Abstract service that receives remote calls via HTTP protocol to operations automatically generated for commands defined in [ICommandable](../../../commons/command/icommandable).
-Each command is exposed as POST operation that receives all parameters in body object.
+Each command is exposed as a POST operation that receives all parameters in body object.

-Commandable services require only 3 lines of code to implement a robust external HTTP-based remote interface.
+Commandable services require only three lines of code to implement a robust external HTTP-based remote interface.

 #### [CommandableSwaggerDocument](commandable_swagger_document)
-TODO add description
+Generates Swagger code that describes created REST API methods and their parameters.

 #### [HeartbeatOperations](heartbeat_operations)
-TODO add description
+Handles the operations of a heartbeat service.

 #### [HeartbeatRestService](heartbeat_rest_service)